mozilla-services/heka-py-raven/docs/source/config.rst

 Configuration is normally handled through Metlog's configuration system using INI configuration files.
 A raven plugin must use the `metlog_raven.raven_plugin:config_plugin` as the provider of the plugin.

-The suffix of the configuration section name is used to set the method name on the Metlog client.
-Any part after `metlog_plugin_` will be used as the method name.
+The metlog_raven plugin exports a name of 'raven' which is bound into the metlog client.

+Prior versions of metlog used to use the configuration section name for name binding - this isn't the case anymore.

 In the following example, we will bind a method `raven` into the Metlog client so that we can send stacktrace information to the Metlog server. ::

-    [metlog_plugin_raven]
+    [metlog_plugin_ravensection]
     provider=metlog_raven.raven_plugin:config_plugin
+    sentry_project_id = 2

 Alternatively, if loading Metlog's configuration by means of a `dict`, the plugin can be loaded with the example `dict` that follows,